What is employee experience?

-An employee experience framework is essentially a structure or strategy to improve EX.
+An employee experience framework is essentially a structure or strategy to improve the environment organizations provide employees.

-In addition, how a company responds to employees' personal milestones, such as marriage and childbirth, should be taken into consideration when designing the employee experience framework.
+In addition, how a company responds to employees' personal milestones, such as marriage and childbirth, should be considered when designing an employee experience framework.
 Not only should time off plans and offerings be considered, but processes to ease transitions back into the workplace after extended time away should be implemented as well.

-Surveys, people analytics and talking to employees one-on-one or in small groups can boost the accuracy and effectiveness of a company's employee experience map.
-Employers should not make assumptions about what their workers might want or need, and should hear from the employees directly.
+Employee experience surveys, people analytics and talking to employees one-on-one and in small groups can boost the accuracy and effectiveness of a company's employee experience map.
+Employers shouldn't make assumptions about what their workers might want or need and, instead, should hear from the employees directly.
 The only people that will clearly know how to elevate the employee experience are the employees themselves.

 Employee experience tools

-Feedback software, including pulse survey tools such as TinyPulse and Subcurrent -- which support running polls on the Slack collaboration platform -- and employee net promoter score surveys can highlight areas of the organization that are working well or need improvement.
+Feedback software, including pulse survey tools such as Limeade Listening, an employee engagement platform, and Polly, which support polls on the Slack collaboration platform -- and employee net promoter score surveys can highlight areas of the organization that are working well or need improvement.

 Software vendors have started offering cloud-based employee experience platforms.
-They include ServiceNow, Willis Towers Watson's HR Portal Software, Deloitte's ConnectMe and Ultimate Software's PeopleDoc.
+They include Deloitte Human Capital as a Service, ServiceNow, UKG Pro and Willis Towers Watson HR Portal Software.

 Employee experience is a critical component of successful bottom-line business performance.
 Read this guide to build an effective employee experience strategy.